-In this post we look at how to become a stronger, injury free cyclist this winter and lay the foundations for better performance in 2020.
+In this post we look at how to become a stronger, injury free cyclist this winter and lay the foundations for better performance next season.

 In the U.K it’s that time of year.
 The leaves are falling, the sun is losing its warmth and there are mince pies in the supermarket.

-Winter is on its way and it’s a great time to assess your year and plan on making yourself a stronger cyclist for 2020.
+Winter is on its way and it’s a great time to assess your year and plan on making yourself a stronger cyclist for next season.

 What is the ideal winter training programme for cyclists?

-You probably understand that you need to do something different during the off season.
-Just riding your bike at a lower volume and intensity, but with more cake stops, won’t change much.
+You probably understand you need to do something different during the off season.
+Just riding your bike at a lower volume and intensity, but with more cake stops won’t change much.

 Switching to another endurance based activity is often mentioned as a viable off season option.
 Running, swimming, or perhaps a spot of mountain biking.

-Certainly some of my fondest memories from cycling are thrashing around the Mendip hills on a mountain bike.
-Covered in cow shit and laughing uncontrollably for most of it.
+Certainly some of my fondest memories are thrashing around the Mendip hills on a mountain bike, covered in cow shit and laughing uncontrollably for most of it.

 Here’s the deal however, whilst these activities might help you maintain your aerobic fitness, they won’t provide a significantly different stimulus to your muscular system.

-This is important if you want to be a stronger athlete in 2020.
+This is important if you want to be a stronger athlete next year.